Are Eos Energy Enterprises Inc. (NASDAQ:EOSE) shares too expensive at this price? - The Dwinnex

 Earnings Estimates

-As of right now, 5 analysts gave their recommendation on the stock of the company.
+There are 5 different market analysts currently analyzing its stock.
 On average, analysts expect EPS of $-0.59 for the current quarter, with a high estimate of $-0.49 and a low estimate of $-0.81, while EPS last year was $-1.04.
 The consensus estimate for the next quarter is $-0.46, with high estimates of $-0.38 and low estimates of $-0.56.

 Analysts are recommending an EPS of between $-1.93 and $-2.59 for the fiscal current year, implying an average EPS of $-2.25.
 EPS for the following year is $-0.89, with 5 analysts recommending between $-0.5 and $-1.6.